Of Course The Diesel & Savage X Fenty Collab Has Denim Lingerie

 AdvertisementADVERTISEMENT

+The pieces strike a balance between femininity and edginess: There are shiny foiled fishnet bustiers, sheer maxi dresses and thigh-high stockings, plus faux-distressed denim boxer shorts, bodysuits and balconette bras.
+The collection is priced between £24 and £120, depending on your Savage X Fenty member status.

-Most pieces are available between sizes XS and 4X, with bras ranging between 30A and 46DDD.
-And, in line with the brands’ shared ethos of sex and body positivity, the campaign "portrays a judgment-free day in the Italian sun, showcasing people of all ages, body types, genders and ethnicities feeling confident in their outfits,” according to the press release.
+Most pieces are available between sizes XS and 4X, with bras ranging between 30A and 48DD.
+And in line with the brands’ shared ethos of sex and body positivity, the campaign “portrays a judgment-free day in the Italian sun, showcasing people of all ages, body types, genders and ethnicities feeling confident in their outfits”, according to the press release.

 The sought-after collaboration is available to shop now, both on SavageX.com and Diesel.com while supplies last.